More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Drywall Calculator

 The Drywall Calculator helps you estimate the number of drywall sheets and materials needed for your project.
-Enter room dimensions and sheet size to get accurate estimates for sheets, screws, tape, and joint compound required.
+Enter room dimensions, sheet size, and thickness (1/2" standard or 5/8" Type X fire-rated) to get accurate estimates for sheets, total sheet weight for delivery and panel-lift planning, screws, tape, and joint compound required.

 Room Dimensions